theoavoyne/JSONParser/README.md

 ### Use the resulting dictionnary from another program

 From any other program, the resulting Python dictionnary is accessible by *unpickling* the dict.pickle file.
-You can, for example, load it and save it variable `my_dict` by running:
+You can, for example, you can load it and save it in a variable named `my_dict` by running:

 ```
 my_dict = pickle.load(dict)